 To be clear: I’m not building a portable power station for camping trips.
-I’m building a stationary plug-and-play home backup setup that does two specific jobs: ride out PSPS outages without my fridge thawing, and time-shift my evening consumption to avoid the $0.45/kWh peak.
+I’m building a stationary plug-and-play home backup setup that does two specific jobs: ride out PSPS outages without my fridge thawing (how much battery you actually need), and time-shift my evening consumption to avoid the $0.45/kWh peak.
 No electrician, no PG&E interconnection paperwork, no permit.
 Just a heavy box plugged into an outlet.

 ⚠️ Safety disclaimer: This article shares my personal experience with a plug-and-play home backup setup.
 Descriptions may be incomplete or inaccurate, and products and utility rates change frequently.
 You build at your own risk.
 Working with 120V AC outputs and battery chemistry requires basic electrical knowledge.
 If you’re not confident with backup circuits, GFCI installation, or panel interconnects, consult a licensed electrician.
 Never run a portable battery output through an extension cord into your main panel — that’s unsafe interconnection.
 For any setup tied to your home’s main panel, follow NEC code and local permit requirements.